 Sally Voris was recognized regionally and nationally for sharing the stories of her home community of Elkridge and the Patapsco Valley before she moved to the farm her parents had bought in 1966.

 In 2004, after a career combining gardening, storytelling, writing, teaching and organizing, she began to develop White Rose Farm as a regional center to promote beauty, bounty and balance.
 She completed a year-long part-time training program in biodynamic agriculture at The Pfeiffer Center in New York in 2009.
 She was recognized as a mentor farmer in the North American Biodynamic Apprenticeship Training Program in 2012.

 Throughout her career, she has developed multidimensional programs that bring together art, agriculture, community sharing and a sense of wholeness.
 She has organized seasonal events, women's circles, full and new moon celebrations and retreats.

-Sally believes that as we build relationships with each other and the world around us, we create invisible threads that link us heart to heart.
+Sally believed that as we build relationships with each other and the world around us, we create invisible threads that link us heart to heart.